avwsolutions/elastic-kibana-training-material/labs/04-KibanaVisualize/README.md

 This first exercise you are going to analyse the sample web logs which are already loaded into an index for you.
 During this exercise you will use `Kibana Lens` and improve your visualization with `Annotations` and `Reference` layers.

-### 1.1 - Create insights on average bytes over time
+### Exercise 1.1 - Create insights on average bytes over time

 Open Kibana Lens and ensure the index is using `Kibana Sample Data Logs` as Index View.